Welcome to the homepage for McGill MATH 140 Calculus 1 (Winter 2018) taught by Lars Martin Sektnan, at Jacob’s Help Desk!

 For students who are already managing to find answers, I’ll help them develop their mathematical reasoning and help them focus on the most important concepts; concepts which will return over and over (and over!) again in future classes.
 Without someone to help you identify this important material, it’s easy to get lost in the large mass of topics.
 Not to mention that it feels great to get to later classes and have the content seem easier and easier while everyone else is struggling more and more.
 It all starts with this class!

-Upcoming Sessions For McGill MATH 140 Calculus with Pre-Calculus Fall 2017:
+Upcoming Sessions For McGill MATH 140 Calculus 1 Winter 2018:

 The first group is always scheduled on the weekend, generally at the same time every week, on campus in McLennan Library.
 Once there are enough students for a second group, it will be scheduled during the week.